MagicalTux/goro/README.md

 ## TODO

+The following needs to be done before we can call this an alpha version.

 * Fix arguments passed by reference for builtin methods
 * Error reporting, lower level of errors (warnings, etc)
 * php.ini handling
+* command line flags handling
 * Class and object implementation is still very early.
 Access checks are missing.
 Class inheritance, etc are missing
  * Class abstract
  * Builtin class methods